-By making these trade-offs explicit and adjustable, MAMA-MIA provides a transparent framework for interrogating how fairness objectives interact with performance across tasks of differing maturity.
+Future iterations of such benchmarks should consider alternative formulation paradigms, such as performance-gated weighting (where a model must pass a baseline accuracy threshold to be eligible for fairness evaluation) or adaptive weighting schemes that scale $\lambda$ dynamically based on baseline task difficulty.
+By making these trade-offs explicit and adjustable, MAMA-MIA provides a transparent framework for interrogating how fairness objectives interact with performance.

 We further note limitations of basing subgroup fairness on the differences between the means of performance metrics, as averaging subgroup performance can obscure relevant variability.
 For instance, models with similar mean fairness scores can exhibit substantially different, and likely undesirable, variability across subgroups.
 Moreover, mean-based across subgroups gaps can, in principle, be reduced by degrading performance in the highest-performing subgroup rather than by improving underperforming ones.
 This motivates future consideration of incorporating maximum-performance-based and variance–based measures to provide complementary insight into the robustness and reliability of reported fairness measures, particularly under heterogeneous subgroup sizes or outcome prevalence.